gitops-examples/openshift-gitops-agent/cert-manager/cert-manager.md

 NOTE: I believe it is possible to mint this certificate on the Agent itself by simply using cert-manager with the identical CA secret on the Agent.
 However IMHO this is not good from a security perspective since if any cluster is compromised the CA with its key could be retrieved and a hacker could mint their own certs.
-General the Agents will at times run in less secure locations/networks then the Principle so we want to isolate the CA to one spot.
+Generally the Agents will at times run in less secure locations/networks then the Principle so we want to isolate the CA to one location, the principal.

 ```
 apiVersion: cert-manager.io/v1